ITU-GeoAI-Challenge/Tetis-Text-Mining/README.md

 + Our presentation to the final event of this challenge: [slides](docs/presentation-tetis.pdf)
 + A jupyter notebook showing how to re-use our model: [notebook](src/usage_example.ipynb)

-Our model could be easily downloaded using the HuggingFace library :huggingface:
+Our model could be easily downloaded using the HuggingFace library
 ```python
 from transformers import AutoTokenizer, AutoModelForTokenClassification